Claws of Furry: Development

 Development on Claws of Furry started in January 2017.
 Initially, five people from Terahard were working on the project as an experiment in productivity, one which was meant to last three months in total.
 By the end of Summer 2017, the group had produced a convincing design document and a prototype, so the decision was made to bring in the entire team on board.
-The eventual development effort lasted 9 months in total.
+The eventual development effort lasted nine months in total.

 Reception

 According to the review aggregation website Metacritic, the Switch version of Claws of Furry received "mixed or average reviews" from critics, with an overall rating of 52% based on 4 critic reviews.
 The majority of critics praised the game's art style and graphics, but criticized the gameplay, and especially the game's take on difficulty.

 Dom Reseigh-Lincoln of NintendoLife gave the game a 7 out of 10 rating, finding that "it’s not a perfect arcade brawler by any means, but whether played solo or with up to three other players locally, there’s a great deal to master and enjoy once you’ve borne the brunt of its demanding mechanics".
 Nintendo World Report on the other hand, gave the game a 5 out of 10, calling the game "disappointing".
-Grant Huff of DualShockers also gave the game a "Mediocre" rating, stating that "what I found was an extremely unbalanced and wonky beat em up where even the adorable premise couldn't redeem the final product".

 The Xbox One version of the game received similar criticism.
 Simply Xbox gave the game a 6.7 score, acknowledging Claws of Furry "offers a certain level of fun", but is ultimately "let down by its lack of originality, frustrating difficulty spike and generic gameplay".
 Jamie Collyer of the Xbox Tavern criticized the game as "a poor attempt at following a trend in gaming", giving Claws of Furry a "Lousy" score of 3.6.
 Nick Burton of The Xbox Hub gave the game one star, concluding that "with slow dialogue, repetitive and stressful combat encounters in which enemies glitch out of the map and push you into lava far more than you deserve, and a game length which is rather insulting for the price, I can only be honest and tell you to stay away from Claws of Furry".